juntao/arenztopia/content/general_info.md

 In an attempt to be more transparent, we're including a checklist here for what updates will (hopefully) be made to the website this week.

 - [x] Publish the free Arenzese translation tool.
-- [ ] Finish Issue 10 of the news.
+- [x] Test out emojis: :octocat: :rocket: :tada: :sparkles: :+1: :100: :smiley_cat:
-- [ ] Add more people to the people section.
+- [ ] Finish Issue 10 of the news
-- [ ] Test out emojis: :octocat: :rocket: :tada: :sparkles: :+1:
+- [ ] Add more people to the people section